 Overnight: Hoi An | Breakfast, Lunch

 Today is free for you to relax or further explore.
 You may wish to take a relaxing rowboat journey along the river or spend the day lazing by the beach.
-It’s also possible to take an optional excursion to the holiest and most evocative of Vietnam’s Cham sites, My Son or to Quang Ngai, the site of the infamous My Lai massacre and now, a memorial.
-The massacre was a significant turning point in the Vietnam War and the story is told through a photo presentation on a walk through the village.
+Alternatively you can opt to take an excursion to the UNESCO-listed My Son sanctuary or enjoy a day trip to the Ba Na Hills, where you can ride the second longest cable car in the world, explore the resort and walk along the striking Golden Bridge (book and pay locally).

 Overnight: Hoi An | Breakfast

 Hoi An - Ho Chi Minh City.
 We catch an early morning flight to Ho Chi Minh City today and drive to the Mekong Delta.
 Often referred to as the ‘rice bowl’ of Vietnam, the fertile Mekong Delta is famous for its abundant harvests of tropical fruits, flowers and rice.
 Boarding our traditional sampan, we cruise along the maze of canals from Cai Be to Can Tho.
 Stop to visit local cottage industries as we go, then enjoy lunch in a traditional wooden home on Dong Hoa Hiep Island.